THE CHURCH IS THE REVELATION OF GOD

 “Go to My brothers.”
 Isn’t that marvelous?
 Can’t you just hear the joy in the Lord’s heart?
 He has gone through a suffering far, far more intense than any suffering we ever will experience.
 It was not just the scourging and crucifixion, it was the threat that He never again would be with the Father.
 It was this threat, I am certain, with which He was taunted by the demons.

-But more than this, He has paid for a company of brothers; not only the eleven disciples whom He knew so well, but a vast host who were to come after them, bearing their cross, beginning perhaps with the Apostle Paul.
+But more than this, He has paid for a company of brothers: not only the eleven disciples whom He knew so well, but a vast host who were to come after them, bearing their crosses, beginning perhaps with the Apostle Paul.

 However, I believe His greatest joy was in realizing He now had a company of brothers with whom He could share the spoils, the inheritance to be bestowed on Him by His Father.

 “I have made you known to them, and will continue to make you known in order that the love you have for me may be in them and that I myself may be in them.”
 Now, here is a wonderful thought.
 Jesus has made the Father known to us and will continue to make the Father known to us so that the love God has for Christ may be in us—and that Christ Himself may be in us.

 It seems to me that for two thousand years the Christian churches have spoken of Christ being with us.
 This is true in the celebration of Christmas.
 It is true also in the celebration of Easter.
 Christ has come.
 He has been with us.
 He has returned to Heaven.
 He is coming again to be with us.